nkhatri7/nkhatri7/README.md

 ## About Me

 Hi!
-I'm Neil and I'm a second year commerce student at UNSW that's extremely passionate about programming.
+I'm Neil and I'm a final year commerce student at UNSW that's extremely passionate about programming.

 ### Interests
 - Web Development